Antoine Philippe de La Trémoille: Vendée

-At the victory in Nantes, on 28 June 1793, he proved his courage along with Jacques Cathelineau and Maurice d'Elbée, by checking the ranks, bringing back to combat discouraged Vendéens and by being wounded whilst leading the charge of the royal cavalry.
+At the victory in Nantes, on 28 June 1793, Talmont proved his courage along with Jacques Cathelineau and Maurice d'Elbée, by checking the ranks, bringing back to combat discouraged Vendéens and by being wounded whilst leading the charge of the royal cavalry.
 Back in Vendée, he participated in nearly every action in the first stages of the war.
 After the First Battle of Châtillon, and the repeated defeats of the Vendéens, he insisted that they should at least become masters of the Loire passage and entrance in Brittany.

 During the crisis in which the army of Vendée was pushed back towards the Loire, the Prince of Talmont was detached with 4,000 royalists to guard the Saint-Florent post.
 After the Battle of Cholet, he concentrated on protecting the road of the Vendéens on the right bank of the Loire.

 Virée de Galerne

-In the counsel, he was opposed to the resolution of entering Vendée, and thought it was better to head to Saint-Malo where they could receive aide promised by the English.
-The ancient authority of his family in the Laval county ordered the army to march in that direction.
+In the council, Talmont opposed the resolution of entering Vendée, thinking it better to head to Saint-Malo, where they could receive aid promised by the English.
+The ancient authority of his family in the country around Laval ordered the army to march in that direction.

 The first Chouans joined the Vendéens at their arrival at Laval, and a considerable troop was recruited called Petite-Vendée, which followed the army under the son of the previous count of Laval.
 Antoine Philippe, along with Donnissant and the abbot Bernier, signed at Laval for £900,000 in paper money.
 He participated in the victory of the Battle of Entrames.

 Their determination being successful, with Fleuriot he took command of the column marching from Laval to Vitré, where he hoped to recruit more troops, and retreated back to the royal army in Fougères which marched to the Cotentin and besieged Granville.

 Taking the town depended on the issue of Francis Rawdon-Hastings' expedition, in charge of helping the royalists, who was one day before sailing from England to Jersey.
 But already the Vendéens were pushed back during their attack on Granville.
 Discouraged they wanted to retreat back to Vendée and were even in revolt against their leaders.
 In this confusion, Antoine Philippe along with Beauvollier, de Solérac and Étienne-Alexandre Bernier, took the coast to sail off.

-Hearing the news, the Vendéens protested, considering the prince's act as desertion.
+Hearing the news, the Vendéens were indignant, considering the prince's act as desertion.
 They detached a cavalry unit under Stofflet to stop him.
-The detachment encircled the prince and retrieve him to the camp with those who had followed him.

-"The explained that they had only taken a fishing boat in order to sail to Jersey and hurry English aid, and save a few women".

-The other testimonies differ on the projected escape of the prince.
+The detachment encircled the prince and returned him to the camp with those who had followed him.
+"They had only chartered," they said, "a fishing boat for Jersey, in order to hasten the arrival of help from England, and to save some women."
+Other testimonies differed on the intention of the projected escape of the prince.